This time, Long Island isn't losing a high-tech company -- it's gaining one.

 Stony Brook University's business incubator in Calverton this week welcomes Graphene Laboratories, a Massachusetts company that specializes in building nano-scale electronics using graphene - a form of carbon.
 The company operates a second, commercial website, Graphene Supermarket, offering some of its products.

-Polyakova, a Russian immigrant, has a master's degree from the Moscow Institute of Physics, and a doctorate in chemistry from the University of Southern California.
-She is a former fellow at Columbia University's Flynn Group, in the chemistry department and the Columbia radiation laboratory.
+Graphene Laboratories is headed by Elena Polyakova, a Russian immigrant with a master's degree from the Moscow Institute of Physics, a Ph.D. in chemistry from the University of Southern California, and a former fellow at Columbia University's Flynn Group, in the Department of Chemistry and the Columbia Radiation Laboratory.

 The Calverton Business Incubator, owned and operated by Stony Brook University, "focuses on nurturing the development of new agriculture, aquaculture, and environmental technologies," the university says on the incubator website.